 Root Canals are Nothing to Fear!

 If a root canal sounds scary, rest assured that we always use anesthetics to ensure patients feel no sensitivity during treatment.
 We have a no-pain policy at Precision Dentistry, and Dr. Gol will not get started until we’re certain you have been adequately numbed.
 Root canals may also have a bad reputation because they take significantly longer than typical fillings—there’s no getting around that.
-However, most patients agree that a longer appointment is well worth the time if it means you get to keep your tooth!
+However, most patients agree that a longer appointment is well worth their time if it means that they get to keep their teeth!

 What to Expect During Root Canal Therapy

 If you’ve ever had a filling, root canal therapy is similar to that but involves a few extra steps.
 When you come in for your appointment, we will examine the tooth and take x-rays to determine the depth and location of the cavity.
 This helps us plan the procedure and make sure we have the right tools to get started.

 A root canal treatment involves the following steps.

 - An anesthetic injection to block the nerve, (similar to Novocain).